 The current use of DeepFace will remain controversial as most of us are not willing to reveal our identity to everyone on the internet.
 Though there are a few other applications of face recognition, which could be intriguing:

-- In Home Security Systems, to help the security appliances understand if a person is authorised for entering a building/home or not.
+- In Home Security Systems, to help the security appliances understand if a person is authorized for entering a building/home or not.

 - In the investigation of crimes.